Duke Street, Liverpool

 Duke Street is a road in Liverpool, England.
-Situated in the city centre, it runs between Hannover Street and Upper Duke Street and is part of Liverpool's Ropewalks district.
+Situated in the city centre, it runs between Hanover Street and Upper Duke Street and is part of Liverpool's Ropewalks district.

 History

 Duke Street is believed to take its name from the Duke of Cumberland, marking his victories at battles such as Culloden.

 The street was first set out in the 1720s, containing merchant's businesses and their homes, often above their commercial premises.
 The street's growth was largely fueled by the opening of the Old Dock in 1709.

 In 1827, construction began on a cemetery, known as St James'.
 Duke Street became home to Liverpool's first public library, which opened in 1852.

 Chinatown

 Liverpool is home to the oldest Chinese community in Europe, thanks to its status as an important port in the 1800s.
 Duke Street falls within the Chinatown area, and even has road signs stating the street's name in Chinese (公爵街), to denote its historical importance.